 In this tutorial we will learn to Insert Records in Database with Entity Framework Core.
 EF Core can insert a single record or bulk records at the same time.
 Note that entities that have EntityState value as ‘Added’ are insterted to the database.

 EntityState is an enumeration that stores the state of the entity.
-It can have one out of the 5 different values, these are ‘Added’, ‘Deleted’, ‘Detached’, ‘Modified’ & ‘Unchanged’.
+It can have any of the 5 different values, these are ‘Added’, ‘Deleted’, ‘Detached’, ‘Modified’ & ‘Unchanged’.
 When we want to create a new record in the database then the EntityState of the corresponding entity should be ‘Added’.
 This tells EF Core that it has to insert the given record.
 Similarly if we want to update an entity then it must be ‘Modified’, for deleting an entity it should be ‘Deleted’.

 Unchanged entity state means that there isn’t any change done for a given entity.
 Also note that Entity Framework Core keeps track of all the entities for changes, a value of Detached tells that the given entity is not being tracked.